Cellosaurus logo

 The first one is from a Swiss-Albino mouse and was published in 1963, while the second is from a NIH Swiss mouse and was published in 1969.
 Many authors abbreviate them both to 3T3-Swiss or Swiss-3T3 thus blurring the distinction between the two cell lines.
 The only way to know which one was used in a paper is to look up the catalog number of the cell line collection where they got their "3T3" line and to see to which Cellosaurus entry it is linked with.
 Unfortunately many papers do not contain this information and the only possibility to disambiguate between the two cell lines is to directly contact the authors.

-We have chosen to apply to the Cellosaurus the Creative Commons Attribution 4.0 International (CC BY 4.0) license:
+We have chosen to apply to Cellosaurus the Creative Commons Attribution 4.0 International (CC BY 4.0) license:

 https://creativecommons.org/licenses/by/4.0/